A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 \begin{theorem} For any constant dimension $d\geq 2$, {\sc Connected Vertex Cover}, {\sc Connected Dominating Set} and {\sc Connected Feedback Vertex Set} can be solved in time $2^{O(n^{1-1/d})}$ on intersection graphs of similarly-sized $d$-dimensional fat objects. \end{theorem}

-\paragraph*{Hamiltonian Cycle.} Our separator theorems imply that \textsc{Hamiltonian Cycle}/\textsc{Path} can be solved in $2^{O(n^{1-1/d})}$ time on intersection graphs of similarly-sized $d$-dimensional fat objects.
+\paragraph*{Hamiltonian Cycle} Our separator theorems imply that \textsc{Hamiltonian Cycle} and \textsc{Hamiltonian Path} can be solved in $2^{O(n^{1-1/d})}$ time on intersection graphs of sim\-i\-larly-sized $d$-dimensional fat objects.
 However, in contrast to our other results, this requires that a geometric representation of the graph is given.
-Given a $1$-partition $\cP$ where $G_\cP$ has constant degree, it is possible to show that a cycle/path only needs to use at most two edges between each pair of cliques; see e.g. \cite{ito-hamiltonian, ciac-hamiltonian} and that we can obtain an equivalent instance with all but a constant number of vertices removed from each clique.
-Our separator theorem implies this graph has treewidth $O(n^{1-1/d})$, and Hamiltonian Cycle/Path can then be solved using dynamic programming on a tree decomposition.
+Given a geometric representation, we can compute a $1$-partition $\cP$ where $G_\cP$ has constant degree.
+It can be shown that a cycle/path only needs to use at most two edges between each pair of cliques; see e.g. \cite{ito-hamiltonian, ciac-hamiltonian} and that we can obtain an equivalent instance with all but a constant number of vertices removed from each clique.
+Our separator theorem implies that this graph has treewidth $O(n^{1-1/d})$, and \textsc{Hamiltonian Cycle} and \textsc{Hamiltonian Path} can then be solved using dynamic programming on a tree decomposition.

 \begin{theorem} For any constant dimension $d\geq 2$, {\sc Hamiltonian Cycle} and {\sc Hamiltonian Path} can be solved in time $2^{O(n^{1-1/d})}$ on the intersection graph of similarly-sized $d$-dimensional fat objects which are given as input. \end{theorem}